By Christian Selchau-Hansen, CEO

 So you’ve used AI to identify the customer’s motivations and the best new behavior and to optimize a highly-engaging construct.
 But you're not done; now you need to keep reinforcing the relationship and new behavior.

 To reinforce the behavior, we again apply AI.
-With reinforcement learning and a library of highly-engaging customer experiences, it’s possible to give customers a series of experiences aligned to their motivations that further deepen the value the customer gets from the interactions with your brand.
+With reinforcement learning and a library of highly-engaging personalized shopping experiences, it’s possible to give customers a series of experiences aligned to their motivations that further deepen the value the customer gets from the interactions with your brand.

 At the end of the day, marketing is about the customer.
 It’s about speaking to their values and their journey, not just tweaking price in the hopes of pushing the product du jour.
 Technology now allows us to create truly 1:1 relationships—relationships that deliver more value to the customer and the brand—so now is the time for us all to say, “death to discounts."

-To learn more about our retail solutions, contact us today.
+To learn more about our retail solutions and personalized shopping experience, contact us today.